 As the British-French consortium starting pitching Concorde to other airlines, orders for 76 aircraft from 17 airlines were placed – and on 8th October 1972, Iran Air itself placed an order with the British Aircraft Corporation for two Concorde supersonic jets, plus one option.
 Yes indeed, Iran intended to own a fleet of Concordes.

-It seems from some reports that the Iranians did this to please the French, who the Iranians had close relations with (and the exiled Ayatollah also lived in France at the time).
+It seems from some reports that the Iranians did this to please the French, with who the Iranians had close relations (and the exiled Ayatollah also lived in France at the time).

 The first Concorde was due to be delivered to Iran at the end of 1976, with the second in early 1977 and the option for the third would have been delivered in 1978.
 The two production planes which had been earmarked for Iran Air were A/C 214 and 216, and these were later handed over to British Airways.